interlay/interlay.github.io/docs/relayer/guide.md

 At the end of this document you will have:

 - [x] Started the Relayer client locally
-- [x] Registered your Relayer on the Beta PolkaBTC testnet
 - [x] Submitted BTC block headers to the PolkaBTC testnet
-- [x] Inspected the status and activities of your Relayer

 ## Prerequisites